 - Develop and implement treatment plans for oral feeding that expand taste repertoire and texture acceptance by incorporating strategies for the mealtime environment, seating/positioning, and oralmotor, sensory, and motor deficits.

-Nina Ayd Johanson, a highly regarded clinician and renowned teacher with more than 21 years experience, is an affiliate faculty member at Loyola University Maryland, and senior speech language pathologist for an acclaimed childrens hospital.
+Nina Ayd Johanson, a highly regarded clinician and renowned teacher with more than 25 years experience, is an affiliate faculty member at Loyola University Maryland, and senior speech-language pathologist for an acclaimed children's hospital.
 A Certified Educator of Infant Massage, Nina also works in private practice in Baltimore and lectures nationally.
 She has extensive experience in home-based early intervention and parent training specializing in the evaluation and treatment of children with oral motor/feeding disorders, complex medical issues, autism spectrum disorders, and other developmental disabilities.
-She holds a Master of Science in Speech-Language Pathology from Loyola College, and a Master of Arts in Applied Healing Arts from the Tai Sophia Institute.
-She is a board certified Holistic Health Practitioner and was trained in integrative nutrition through the Center for Mind Body Medicines Food As Medicine, the nations leading clinical nutrition training program for healthcare professionals.
+She holds a Master of Science in Speech-Language Pathology from Loyola College and a Master of Arts in Applied Healing Arts from the Tai Sophia Institute.
+She is a board-certified Holistic Health Practitioner and was trained in integrative nutrition through the Center for Mind Body Medicines Food As Medicine, the nations leading clinical nutrition training program for healthcare professionals.

 This course really helped me, as a clinician, understand my children more and how to work with their parents. -Speech-Language Pathologist